UNITED STATES OF AMERICA

 Each utility is required to conduct emergency preparedness exercises with the NRC, FEMA and off-site authorities at least once every two years to ensure state and local officials remain proficient in implementing their emergency plans.
 Utilities also regularly conduct drills to test the emergency plans.

 Detailed information about emergency preparedness is contained in NRC regulations and in a joint publication of the NRC and FEMA entitled Criteria for Preparation and Evaluation of Radiological Emergency Response Plans and Preparedness in Support of Nuclear Power Plants.
 Additional information is available on the NRC’s emergency preparedness and response web site as well as FEMA’s Radiological Emergency Preparedness Program web site.

-The NRC has taken significant actions to enhance reactor safety based on the lessons learned from the accident at Fukushima.
-These actions are related to accident mitigation strategies, reliable hardened containment venting capability, improved spent fuel pool instrumentation, seismic hazard re-evaluation, flooding re-evaluation, emergency preparedness, mitigation of beyond design basis events and improvements to the NRC’s regulatory process.
+The NRC has taken significant actions to enhance reactor safety based on the lessons learned from the accident at the Fukushima Daiichi nuclear power plant.
+These actions are related to accident mitigation strategies, reliable hardened containment venting capability, improved spent fuel pool instrumentation, seismic hazard re-evaluation, flooding re-evaluation, emergency preparedness, mitigation of beyond design basis events, and improvements to the NRC’s regulatory process.

 3. NATIONAL LAWS AND REGULATIONS

 The NRC’s mission is to regulate the nation’s civilian use of by-product, source and special nuclear materials to ensure adequate protection of public health and safety, to promote the common defence and security, and to protect the environment.
 The NRC has regulatory responsibility for the following: